-AUC Chairperson Approves the Deployment of an African Union Electoral Observation Mission to June 21, 2014 Presidential Election in Mauritania
+AUC Chairperson Approves the Deployment of an African Union Observation Mission to May 18, 2014 Presidential Election run off in the Republic of Guinea Bissau

-ADDIS ABABA, Ethiopia, June 9, 2014/African Press Organization (APO)/ -- The Chairperson of the African Union Commission has approved the deployment of an African Union Election Observation Mission (AUEOM) to the Islamic Republic of Mauritania's Presidential election scheduled for 21 June 2014.
+ADDIS ABABA, Ethiopia, May 9, 2014/African Press Organization (APO)/ -- Following an invitation from the National Electoral Commission (CNE) of Guinea Bissau, the Chairperson of the African Union Commission has approved the deployment of an African Union Election Observation Mission (AUEOM) to the Republic of Guinea Bissau's Presidential election run off scheduled for 18 May 2014.